sitebay/docs/articles/platform/get-started/how-to-choose-a-sitebay-plan/index.md

 Business	150,000	40GB
 Enterprise	500,000	50GB

-For the full scoop on what you get with each plan, check out the Site Bay Pricing page.
+For the full scoop on what you get with each plan, check out the SiteBay Pricing page.

 Pricing

 We keep it 100 with pricing in Canadian and US Dollars, plus Euros.
-See all the numbers at Site Bay Pricing.
+See all the numbers at SiteBay Pricing.

 Thinking about moving your hosting to us?
 We've got you.
 We'll do the heavy lifting for free.